 In today’s sermon, I want to show you that a vast array of differences attitudes can make in Christian Life and Ministry.
-The Bible has many references t0 people of positive attitudes as well as people of negative attitudes.
+The Bible has many references t0 people with positive attitudes as well as people with negative attitudes.
 Numbers 13:1-33 and 14:1-45 are two passages in the Bible in which we meet both types.
 There are three main groups in this passage.

 - The ten spies with the negative report

 I will not take time to explain verse by verse but only the verses necessary to make my point.
 Let’s start with the spies who brought a negative report.

 A. They implied God’s Word is Null and Void

 This is exactly what the spies told Moses: “…We went to the land where you sent us.
 It is indeed flowing with milk and honey, and this is its fruit.
 But the inhabitants are strong, and the cities are fortified and very large…”

 ‘But’ is the third most used conjunction in the English language.
 We hardly give any serious thought to it.
 Nevertheless, it’s a word to be used with extreme caution because in any language ‘but’ often nullifies whatever preceded it.
 So the spies were actually saying “Everything God told you about that land was true.
 But he lied when he said it will be ours because there’s no way we can conquer it”

 In fact, the Hebrew word ‘efes‘ used in place of ‘but’ means ‘It’s over!’
 So these ten spies nullified God’s Word completely.

 They certainly left the camp with a spirit of adventure but despaired after seeing the fortified cities and inhabitants of Canaan.
 They failed to rely on God’s supernatural ability for they reckoned only on their own natural ability.

 Positive attitudes affirm God’s word.
 Negative attitudes nullify his word.
 Positive attitudes feed our faith.
 Negative attitudes feed on our faith.